hashgraph/hedera-sdk-java/SDK_ANATOMY.md

 The `Query` class implements most of the abstract methods from `Executable`, _except_ for `mapResponse()` and `getMethodDescriptor()`, which `Query` leaves to be overridden by its subclasses.

 Query also adds some abstract methods of its own:
 * `RequestT onMakeRequest(queryBuilder, queryHeader)`: because every type of `Query` proto message has a `QueryHeader` inside of it, this method has to place the `QueryHeader` inside of the internal `Query` message in addition to generally preparing the builder to build the request message.
 * `ResponseHeader mapResponseHeader(Response)`: the same nested-header pattern is repeated here for the `Response` proto message.
 This method fetches the `ResponseHeader` message from the the particular query response message.
 This method seems to be used for `Query`'s implementation of `mapResponseStatus` to check the `precheckStatus`.
 It doesn't look like it's used for anything else.
 * `QueryHeader mapRequestHeader(proto.Query)`: this actually fetches the header from _this_ request.
 I see it used for `toString()`, but nothing else.
+* `void validateChecksums(client)`: checks whether checksums on entity IDs in the query are valid for the ledger that `client` is configured for (EG testnet or mainnet).

 `Query` has an inner class, `QueryCostQuery` (a query for the cost of querying).
 This is basically a fake query to the network, not actually intended to be successful, that is made in order to get the cost from the response header.
 We then assume that the cost for our real query will be the same as the cost for our fake query.

-`onExecuteAsync()` seems to be where most of the action is in `Query`.
-It first makes sure that `nodeAccountIds` is filled, then it chains a few futures together, first to fetch the `queryPayment` amount (via `QueryCostQuery`) if one hasn't been set, then to generate the payment transactions for paying the query fee.
+`onExecute[async]()` seems to be where most of the action is in `Query`.
+It first makes sure that `nodeAccountIds` is filled, then it fetches the `queryPayment` amount (via `QueryCostQuery`) if one hasn't been set, then it generates the payment transactions for paying the query fee.
 The `paymentTransactions` list is a parallel array to `nodeAccountIds`.
 The `Query` proto message includes a `Transaction` proto message inside of it for paying the query fee, and `onExecuteAsync()` just goes ahead and builds a parallel array of `Transaction` messages which are to be used in the event that we attempt to send our query to that node.